Bioscience Americas ...Solutions for a Healthier World.

 Factors responsible for Autism

-Although with the increasing prevalence, it is still not clear as how the autism brain can be different from the typical brain!
+Although with the increasing prevalence, it is still not clear as to how the autism brain can be different from the typical brain!
 Although many theories have been put forth concluding that a single factor cannot be blamed for its occurrence, researchers have linked it up with various genetic and environmental problems.
 It has been observed that some children with hereditary genetic makeup are born susceptible to autism, whereas many other studies have indicated that certain factors like smoking, drug addiction, alcohol consumption, viral infection, metabolic imbalances, chemical exposure, allergies etc. during pregnancy can be responsible to cause abnormal structural brain development.

 Symptoms Associated with the Autism